DamLabResources/OMICS/projects/ceg327/README.md

 Each student should create a subdirectory under this directory by their GitHub user-id.
 This is where you will keep notes, links, results, figures, etc.
 As with the weekly assignments, you will submit PRs as you complete each task.

+1. Introduction
+2. Literature Review
+3. Methods
+4. Results
+5. Discussion
+6. Conclusion
+7. References